PROTECTIVE ORDERS IN TEXAS

 In the state of Texas, a protective order is a legal action designed to provide protection to people who have been abused or may be harmed by someone to or with which they are or have been married or in a relationship.
 In Denton and Cooke counties, as well as the rest of the state of Texas, both temporary and general protective orders can be obtained.
 A temporary order can last for a maximum of twenty days, and a general can last for up to two years.
 These are typically called “restraining orders.”

 Being in a situation where you need a Protective Order can be very frightening.
 You may not know where to turn.
-The team at Hill & Hill is experienced in the areas of both family and criminal law, and we will be there for you when you find that you need a Protective Order to keep you and your family safe.
+The team at The Law Office of Brent Hill is experienced in the areas of both family and criminal law, and we will be there for you when you find that you need a Protective Order to keep you and your family safe.
 If you are in Denton or Cooke counties, we will help you navigate the legal system to get the order you need.

 A protective order protects you in that if the person you have it filed against violates that order, they can be fined or sentenced to time in jail.
 Any adult family member may file for a protective order, as can a prosecuting attorney, and the department of protective services.

 Filing a Protective Order in the State of Texas

 Like any other court order, there is a legal process needed to file a protective order.
 However, Texas state law and courts do what they can to make the process as easy as possible for the victim.
 Courts in Denton and Cooke county may even assess court costs in addition to Attorney’s costs on the abuser.

 To request an order, you’ll have to provide just a bit of basic information about yourself like your contact numbers, the nature of your relationship with the person you are filing the order against, the details of why the order is needed, etc.